prio-data/views_pipeline/documentation/README.md

+# THIS README SHOULD BE MINIMAL AND MOST OF THE STUFF BELOW BE MIGRATED TO ARDs, THE GLOSSARY, OR SIMILAR.

 # Documentation of VIEWS Pipeline

 This is a collection of high-level documentation for the entire repository/pipeline.
 We aim to also offer in-depth documentation in folder READMEs and docstrings of functions and classes within the code.